 This provides an excellent opportunity for SETAC to influence and facilitate the development of this area of environmental science and policy.

-The primary aim of the SETAC Ecosystem Services Advisory Group (ES-AG) is to create a platform for the exchange of information and ideas for the use of the ecosystem services concept in risk assessment and management, environmental regulation and valuation of ecosystem services.
+The primary aim of the SETAC Ecosystem Services Interest Group (ES-IG) is to create a platform for the exchange of information and ideas for the use of the ecosystem services concept in risk assessment and management, environmental regulation and valuation of ecosystem services.
 The latter provides a link with economic sciences.
-The ES-AG exists to serve as a scientific resource for all stakeholders interested in the topic of ecosystem services, and fulfills the following mission and purpose:
+The ES-IG exists to serve as a scientific resource for all stakeholders interested in the topic of ecosystem services, and fulfills the following mission and purpose:

 - Advance overall understanding of the use of the ecosystem services concept.